-Assistant Professor, Psychiatry & Behavioral Neuroscience Rotations: Addictions & Transplant
+Assistant Professor, Psychiatry & Behavioral Neuroscience

+Rotations: Addictions & Transplant

 Dr. Fridberg is a licensed clinical psychologist specializing in the assessment and treatment of chemical and behavioral addictions.
-Dr. Fridbergs research focuses on personality and neurocognitive mechanisms in substance use disorders and how they can inform novel intervention strategies.
+Dr. Fridberg1s research focuses on personality and neurocognitive mechanisms in substance use disorders and how they can inform novel intervention strategies.
 Dr. Fridberg provides training and supervision to medical residents and psychology interns in the provision of empirically supported treatments for addiction and comorbid psychopathology.

-Scott Hunter, Ph.D.
-(University of Illinois at Chicago)
+Israel Gross, Ph.D.
+(Loyola University Chicago)